MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-authoring-workspace.md

 |Web Application Transaction Monitoring|Create a monitoring test of a Web Application to verify availability and performance.|

 ## Distributed Applications
 *Distributed Applications* allow you to group together multiple components that are part of a single application.
-The health of each included object are used to calculate an overall health for the application itself.
+The health of each included object is used to calculate an overall health of the application itself.
 This health can be used to support alerts, views, and reports.

 ## Groups
 *Groups* contain a particular set of managed objects.
 They are used to scope views, reports, and certain monitoring scenarios.
-Criteria can be provided to automatically populate a group based on properties of the objects, or you can add specific objects to a group.You can create new groups and edit existing groups.
+Criteria can be provided to automatically populate a group based on properties of the objects, or you can add specific objects to a group.
+You can create new groups and edit existing groups.
 You can also view the current members of a group.
 Once it has been created, a group can be used in the Monitoring workspace for scoping views, the Reporting workspace for scoping reports, or in the Authoring workspace for overrides, management pack templates, or service level objects.

 ## Management Pack Objects
 The Management Pack Objects section provides access to the different elements that are available.
 Depending on the kind of object, you may be able to create new objects, edit existing objects, or view existing objects.